| At least 50 people from at least five EU states attended this session,

 Further speakers then addressed the meeting:-

-Josep Bel, Red Solidaria/Sindicato de Comisiones de base, Barcelona
+Josep Bel, Red Solidaria/Sindicato de Comisiones de base,

-huge wave of redundancies and casualisation of existing workers.
+there was ahuge wave of redundancies and casualisation of existing workers.
 Co.bas

 was formed to confront these problems, holding a monthly assembly to

 handle actions in support of affected workers.
-This `assembly’ method has
+This `assembly’ method

 been very productive in uniting workers across different political groups.